Small-Loan-Studio/TGO/README.md

   - Stephen &mdash; Technical Narrative
   - Mario &mdash; Game Design
   - Keumars &mdash; Creative Director
+  - Andrea &mdash; Lead Producer
   - Marlo &mdash; Technical Producer

 ### Questions?
 If something is unclear at any point in time feel free to ask around
-#tgo-programming or contact a lead to help guide you to the correct person/place
-for more info.
+#tgo-programming or contact someone from the production team / or a relevant team
+lead to help guide you to the correct person/place for more info.

 ## Process
 While the whole TGO team is large our engineering team is small and it's likely